SoftUni-Internal/interactive-content/EN/05-Flexbox/01-what-is-flexbox.md

 [/video-vimeo]

 The following simple layout requirements are either **difficult** or **impossible** to achieve with float and positioning, in any kind of convenient, flexible way:
-* Vertically centering a block of content inside its parent;
+* Vertically centering a block of content inside its parent
-* Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available;
+* Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available
-* Making all columns in a multiple-column layouts adopt the same height even if they contain a different amount of content.
+* Making all columns in a multiple-column layouts adopt the same height even if they contain a different amount of content

 [/slide]